Preole/bbw/README.md

 ; Any other browsers.
 : Read-write, with manual downloading for saving changes made in the wiki.
-These web browsers need to follow the instruction in the dialog box after pressing the save button.
+These web browsers need to follow the instruction in the dialogue box after pressing the save button.

+; Internet Explorer < 8
+: Incompatible;

+; Internet Explorer 8-9
+: Read-only experience.
+Permanent saving is not supported due to character encoding issues, as well as future consideration for mobile web browsers.
+No guarantee in stability.